 We do not have physical custody of any client funds and/or securities.
-However, where clients grant us written authorization to deduct advisory fees from their account(s), we are deemed to have custody over client funds or securities limited to the deduction of advisory fees.
+However, when clients grant us written authorization to deduct advisory fees from their account(s), we are deemed to have narrowly-defined custody over client funds or securities limited to the deduction of advisory fees.

-With respect to third party standing letters of authorization (SLOA) where a client grants us authority to direct custodians to disburse funds to one or more third party accounts, we are deemed to have custody pursuant to Rule 206(4)-2 (the Security & Exchange Commission's "Custody Rule").
+With respect to third party standing letters of authorization (SLOA) through which a client grants us authority to direct custodians to disburse funds to one or more third party accounts, we are deemed to have custody pursuant to Rule 206(4)-2 (the Security & Exchange Commission's "Custody Rule").
 We have taken steps to have controls and oversight in place to comply with the no-action letter issued by the SEC on February 21, 2017 (the SEC "no-action letter").
 We are not required to comply with the surprise examination requirements of the Custody Rule if we comply with the representations noted in the SEC no-action letter.
-Where our firm acts pursuant to a SLOA, we believe we are making a good faith effort to comply with the representations noted in the SEC no-action letter involve the qualified custodian's operations, we will collaborate closely with our custodian(s) to ensure that the representations are met.
+When our firm acts pursuant to a SLOA, we believe we are making a good faith effort to comply with the representations noted in the SEC no-action letter.
+Additionally, since many of the representations noted in the SEC no-action letter involve the qualified custodian's operations, we will collaborate closely with our custodian(s) to ensure that the representations are met.

-Your funds and securities will be held with a third party - a bank, broker-dealer, or other independent, qualified custodian.
+Your funds and securities are held with a third party - a bank, broker-dealer, trust company, or other independent, qualified custodian.
 You will receive account statements from the independent, qualified custodian(s) holding your funds and securities at least quarterly.
 The account statements from your custodian(s) will indicate the amount of our advisory fees deducted from your account.
 You should carefully review account statements for accuracy.
 If you have questions regarding your account or if you did not receive a statement from your custodian, please contact us at 262-303-4113.
 Because we send our own statements to you on a regular basis, you are urged to carefully review and compare these statements to the monthly or quarterly statements you receive from your broker-custodian.
 This comparison ensures that transactions, fee deductions, and asset values match exactly.